Covid Measures and FAQs

 What are your handwashing facilities?

-We will have hand sanitizing facilities throughout the building - by our main doors, in all our toilets, in workshop spaces, offices and backstage.
+We have hand sanitizing facilities throughout the building - by our main doors, outside all our toilets, in workshop spaces, offices and backstage.
 We ask that every visitor to the Arts Centre sanitizes their hands before entering the venue and will have sanitizing units by the main entrances.

 What are your cleaning regimes?

-The building will be fully cleaned using appropriate products every day prior to opening.
-Then throughout our opening hours our Operations Team will be cleaning all ‘touch points’ (door handles, hand rails etc.) and toilets on a regular rolling rota to make sure everything is kept clean.
+The building is fully cleaned using appropriate products every day prior to opening.
+Then throughout our opening hours our Operations Team clean all ‘touch points’ (door handles, hand rails etc.) and toilets on a regular rolling rota to make sure everything is kept clean.
 We’re very grateful to the whole team for keeping us safe.
 If you’ve got any concerns then please speak to our Duty Manager – they’ll be on hand for any questions or concerns you might have.

 What about parking?